stevedekorte/vertex.js/README.txt

 GARBAGE COLLECTION
 ------------------

-When the database grows above it's highwater mark (10% larger than when it was started) a garbage collection cycle begins which uses bits of server idle time to do incremental collection (both mark and sweep stages are incremental).
-When complete, non-referenced nodes are deleted.
+Nodes are never removed directly in Vertex, only slots are.
+When the database grows above it's highwater mark (10% larger than when it was started) a garbage collection cycle begins which uses server idle time to do incremental collection (both mark and sweep stages are incremental).

 REQUESTS, RESPONSES AND TRANSACTIONS